eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 known as ``DataWriter``s and ``DataReader``s, are not forced to be active and connected simultaneously to share data.
-In this scenario, the DDS middleware can handle and manage data on behalf of late joining ``DataReader`` applications and deliver to them when they join the system.
+In this scenario, the DDS middleware can handle and manage data on behalf of late joining ``DataReader`` applications and deliver it to them when they join the system.

 Time and space decoupling gives applications the freedom to be plugged